apify/super-scraper/README.md

 ##### `wait_for`

-- wait for an element specified by selector
+- wait for an element specified by the selector
 - example `{"wait_for": "#element"}`

 ##### `click`